lucas-mior/meta_regex/README.md

 - Static DFA
   * Tends to bloat the binary
   * Does not support group extraction
-  * The pre processor only creates it if it does not exceed specified limits
+  * The pre processor only creates it if it does not exceed specified limits.
-  * In general, the fastest.
-Use it if you don't need group extraction or back references and your regexes aren't complicated enough to make it impractical to store the entire DFA in the binary.
+    This is done for 2 reaons: first, to not generate huge binaries.
+Second, to improve cache locality.
+Lazy DFA is better if you need complicated regular expressions with lot of possible states.
 - Lazy DFA
   * Does not support group extraction
-  * Good performance, but not as good as static DFA.
 - Tagged DFA
   * The only one that supports group extraction besides BTNFA.
-  * Good performance, but not as good as static DFA.
+  * All the considerations about binary size and cache locality apply here as well.
 - Tagged NFA
   * This is ~almost~ always slower than all the others, never use it.